The Bionic guide to VAT on business energy

 To give you an idea of how much your business gas bill should be and how much VAT you can expect to pay, here are the average gas bills by business size along with the 5% and 20% VAT rates.

-Note: Prices are correct as of April 2024.
+Note: Prices are correct as of November 2024.
 Rates and bill size may vary according to your meter type and business location.
 The prices you’re quoted may be different from the averages shown.
-The figures shown are the average unit rates and standing charges quoted by Bionic per business size from April 1 to April 10 2024.
+The figures shown are the average unit rates and standing charges on contracts sold by Bionic from November 1 to November 7, 2024.

 How to find out your business energy VAT rates